PacktPublishing/End-to-End-Automation-with-Kubernetes-and-Crossplane/README.md

-# Unified-Infrastructure-and-Application-DevOps
+# End-to-End-Automation-with-Kubernetes-and-Crossplane
-Examples from book - Unified Infrastructure and Application DevOps
+Examples from book - End-to-End Automation with Kubernetes and Crossplane